ministryofjustice/fb-automated-tests/readme.md

 ### Writing a new test

-Duplicate any existing test and modify it to your use case.
+Duplicate any existing test in the `tests` folder and modify it to your use case.
 Tests typically look like:

 ```js
 test('Page has the correct URL', withPage, async (t, page) => {